 SSYEV from the TOTAL watershed was higher than from the UPPER watershed for the full range of measured storms with the exception of a few events that are considered outliers.
 The outlier events could be attributed to measurement error or to landslides or other mass movements in the UPPER subwatershed.
 The separation of multi-peak storm events, storm sequence, and antecedent conditions may also play a role.
 While the climate on Tutuila is tropical, without strong seasonality, periods of low rainfall can persist for several weeks, perhaps altering the water and sediment dynamics in the subsequent storm events.

-All model intercepts (α) were significantly different (p<0.01), but only the Qsum-SSYEV model showed significantly different slopes (β, p<0.01).
+All storm metric-SSYEV model intercepts (α) were significantly different (p<0.01), but only the Qsum-SSYEV model showed significantly different slopes (β, p<0.01) (Figure 7, Table 6).
 The Qsum-SSYEV models indicate that SSYEV from the UPPER and TOTAL watersheds converge at higher Qsum values.
 Conversely, the Psum- and Qmax-SSYEV models show no change in relative contributions of SSY over the range of storm sizes (Figure 7).

 <Figure 7 here please>